Develop a multimodal generative AI app

 Now you’re ready to deploy a Phi-4-multimodal-instruct model to support multimodal prompts.

-1. In the toolbar at the top right of your Azure AI Foundry project page, use the Preview features icon to enable the Deploy models to Azure AI model inference service feature.
+- In the toolbar at the top right of your Azure AI Foundry project page, use the Preview features (⏿) icon to ensure that the Deploy models to Azure AI model inference service feature is enabled.
 This feature ensures your model deployment is available to the Azure AI Inference service, which you’ll use in your application code.

 Create a client application